Disaster - Emergency - Crisis Resources

 All children and youth react differently to emergencies, a crisis, or disasters.
 It is important to remember this as you try to help them cope.
 The most important way to support children and youth is to talk to and comfort them regarding their experiences.
 Reading children’s books can also support children’s coping and understanding of their feelings after experiencing a stressful event.Read For Resilience

 Stress is an emotion everyone experiences at some point.
 Your way of responding to stress can also affect others in your family.
 To take care of your family and others, you must first take care of yourself.Family Stress

-Educators have unique responsibilities and requirements regarding how to plan for an emergency or natural disaster.
-Learn more and begin planning what to do before, during, and after a severe environmental event or disaster.Emergency Preparedness and Response Resources
+Educators have unique responsibilities and requirements regarding emergency preparedness.
+Learn more and begin planning what to do before, during, and after emergencies, a crisis, or disasters.Emergency Preparedness and Response Resources

 4-H Youth Development with Nebraska Extension empowers youth to reach their full potential while working and learning in partnership with caring adults.
 4-H offers several programs for school-aged youth, including after-school programs.
 Professional development and activities offered are intended to enrich staff and student knowledge while offering hands-on experiences.
 School enrichment programs can be offered during the school day or tailored to fit your specific timeframe.